Keeper-Security/Commander/README.md

 ----
 #### The Password Management SDK for IT Admins & Developers

 Keeper Commander is a command-line and SDK interface to [Keeper&reg; Password Manager](https://keepersecurity.com).
-Keeper Commander can be used to interactively access your Keeper Vault via a standard terminal or SSH console, or it can be used as an SDK for integrating your back-end into Keeper's zero-knowledge Cloud Security Vault&trade;.

-Commander can securely rotate passwords in your Keeper vault and then automatically synchronize the changes to all users with privileged access.
-Using our connector [plugins](https://github.com/Keeper-Security/commander/tree/master/keeper/plugins), Commander can perform the password rotation directly on the target system (e.g. database, active directory, unix/pc login, etc...).
+Keeper Commander is designed to perform targeted password rotations and eliminate the use of hardcoded passwords in your systems and software.
+Commander will securely rotate passwords in your Keeper vault and then instantly push the changes to all users with privileged access to the password.
+Using our connector [plugins](https://github.com/Keeper-Security/commander/tree/master/keeper/plugins), Commander executes a strong password rotation directly to the target system (Unix Logins, Databases, Active Directory, network devices, etc...).

+Commander also has a command-line shell interface which provides instant terminal access to your vault on any Unix, Mac or Windows system.
+Since Keeper Commander is an open source SDK and written in Python, it can be customized to meet your needs and integrated into your back-end systems.

 [Here's a Video](https://youtu.be/p50OKRiaxl8) demonstrating Commander.

 ### Use Cases

-* Access passwords through a terminal or SSH session
 * Eliminate hard-coded or plaintext passwords in back-end systems
 * Rotate passwords on shared accounts
 * Perform password rotations on target systems
+* Access passwords through a terminal or SSH session
 * Authenticate with Yubikey and other 2FA methods
 * Schedule and automate rotations